Modern history of Saudi Arabia: Discovery of oil

 Dammam No. 7, the first commercial oil well in Saudi Arabia, struck oil on March 4, 1938.

 Abdul Aziz's military and political successes were not mirrored economically until vast reserves of oil were discovered in 1938 in the Al-Hasa region along the Persian Gulf coast.
 Prior to the discovery of oil, the main source of income for the government depended on the pilgrimage to Mecca, which was around 100,000 people per year in the late 1920s.
+In addition, agriculture and the caravan trade were also primary sources of income in Saudi Arabia before the country transitioned to a hydrocarbon economy.

 In the 1930s, Abdul Aziz granted an economic concession to the Standard Oil Company of California to drill for oil in his kingdom, after oil was found in nearby Bahrain in 1932.
 Oil wells were constructed in Dhahran in the late 1930s, and by 1939, the kingdom began to export oil.

+The discovery of oil arrived at a perfect time of economic turmoil, as the 1930s global economic depression had caused great damage to the Gulf region markets, it would later contribute to the social, political, and financial development of Saudi Arabia.

 During and after World War II, production of Saudi oil expanded, with much of the oil being sold to the Allies.
 Aramco (the Arabian American Oil Company) built an underwater pipeline to Bahrain to help increase oil flow in 1945.
 Between 1939 and 1953, oil revenues from Saudi Arabia increased from $7 million to over $200 million, and the kingdom began to be entirely dependent on oil income.

 Abdul Aziz died in 1953.
 Only sons of Abdul Aziz have, to date, ascended the Saudi throne.
 The number of children that he fathered is unknown, but it is believed that he had 22 wives and 37 sons, of whom six have become King.
 In 1933, he chose his eldest surviving son Saud as his immediate successor.